-Presently, there is no doubt that there is a considerable percentage of people who prefer to perform various tasks from mobile devices, from watching a video on YouTube to answering an urgent email.
-Many mobile devices include applications designed by app development companies to manage various email accounts so that you can have all your inboxes always at your fingertips.
+Presently, there is no doubt that there is a considerable percentage of people who prefer to perform various tasks from mobile devices.
+From watching a video on YouTube to answering urgent emails.
+Many mobile devices include applications designed by app development companies to manage various email accounts.
+So, you can have all your inboxes always at your fingertips.
 This is especially useful if, for example, you work as a freelance or want to give a quick response to the sender.

-But this growing trend also generates other problems for various companies that have robust email marketing campaigns and it is designing emails that can be easily read on mobile devices.
+But this growing trend also generates other problems for various companies that have robust email marketing campaigns.
+It is designing emails that can be easily read on mobile devices.
 Here are some useful tips to help you in this regard:

 On a computer, the layout for emails can be divided into several columns.
 You have enough space to achieve it.
 Also, it is a common technique in web design to organize information and offer a greater volume of content to users.
 However, this system does not move very well to a mobile screen due to its size.
 For this reason, it is better to use a single column when working with mobile mail.